 |Tippett||A Child of Our Time|

 In her compelling début as Bess in Porgy and Bess with the San Francisco Opera, Opera News said “Laquita Mitchell, in her first outing as Bess, dazzled the SFO [San Francisco Opera] audience with her purity of tone and vivid theatrical presence.”
-She has since reprised the role with The Atlanta Opera, The Tanglewood Festival, Westminster Choir College, Kansas City Symphony, Madison Symphony, Boston Symphony Orchestra, and Cleveland Orchestra.
-Additionally, PBS invited Ms. Mitchell to perform excerpts from Porgy and Bess for the Television Critics’ Association Press Tour in preparation for the broadcast and DVD release of SFO’s Porgy and Bess.
-This season, Laquita joins Beth Morrison Projects for a televised production of David Lang’s The Difficulty of Crossing a Field in the role of Virginia Creeper; sings a special Martin Luther King Jr. Tribute Concert with Philadelphia Orchestra, and sings Bess for Santa Barbara Symphony, Jacksonville Symphony, and Sheboygan Symphony.
+She has since reprised the role with The Atlanta Opera, The Tanglewood Festival, Madison Symphony, Boston Symphony Orchestra, and Cleveland Orchestra.
+Additionally, PBS invited Ms. Mitchell to perform excerpts from Porgy and Bess for the Television Critics Association Press Tour in preparation for the broadcast and DVD release of SFO’s Porgy and Bess.
+This season, Laquita joins Beth Morrison Projects for a production and recording of David Lang’s The Difficulty of Crossing a Field in the role of Virginia Creeper; sings a special Martin Luther King Jr. Tribute Concert with Philadelphia Orchestra, sings the soprano solo in Verdi’s Requiem at Waterbury Symphony, and sings Bess for Santa Barbara Symphony, Jacksonville Symphony, and Sheboygan Symphony.

 In her role début as Violetta in La traviata with New York City Opera, she was labeled “extraordinary,” thanks to her “wide expressive range and big-hearted sound that contains just a hint of sexy smokiness.
 Her “Sempre libera” was enlivened by a rhythmic clarity that made it seem almost danceable.”
 Other notable appearances include Leonora in Il trovatore in South Carolina as well as with Nashville Opera; the role of Sharon in Terrance McNally’s Master Class at the Kennedy Center; Musetta in La bohème in a return to the Los Angeles Opera; Mimì in La bohème with Cincinnati Opera, and at the Utah Symphony and Opera; Donna Anna in Don Giovanni with Florentine Opera, Portland Opera, and Opera New Jersey; Clara in Porgy and Bess with Los Angeles Opera, Washington National Opera, Opéra Comique in Paris and on tour in Caen and Granada, Spain; and Micaëla in Carmen with New York City Opera, Opera Pacific, and most recently, Cincinnati Opera, where the Cincinnati Enquirer hailed “Mitchell shone in the role of Micaëla, the peasant girl who loves Don José.
 She was a natural actress, and sang with expressive beauty whenever she was onstage.”